American Cathedral in Paris: Architecture

 The current building was designed by English architect George Edmund Street, who had also designed the American Church in Rome, in the Gothic Revival style.
 He subscribed to what he called "ethical architecture," such that if something seems to be a column made of marble, then it should be an actual column, needed for a structural reason, made of marble.

 Street died in December 1881 before the finalization of plans and his son, Arthur E. Street, as well as Arthur Blomfield, took over the work.
 While the chancel and aisles vaults are stone, the nave is vaulted in oak, perhaps due to the constrained site preventing the buttresses that would be required for the weight of a stone ceiling.
 The construction was accomplished by Henry Lovatt of Wolverhampton.

 While the main part of the church was completed by 1886, construction on the tower and other work continued for more than two decades.
-The stained-glass windows were designed by James Bell and constructed between 1883 and 1893.
+The stained-glass windows were designed by James Bell and John Beckham, and constructed between 1883 and 1893.
 Forty-two in number, their theme is the words of the Te Deum.
 The tower, at 280 ft among the tallest in Paris, was dedicated on Easter Sunday in 1909.